 In the implementation of large-scale reforms in the further development of the economy of our country, the creation of a number of facilities for society using modern Information Systems is of great importance at the present time.

 Gazprombank, one of the largest financial institutions in Russia, plans to open its representative office in Uzbekistan.

 On 23 September 2020, in the format of a video conference, a regional webinar of the Organization for Economic Cooperation and Development (OECD) was held on the topic: "Improving the legal environment for entrepreneurship in Central Asian countries", which was attended by members of governments, heads of ministries and departments of the investment and economic blocs of the countries of the region, as well as the heads of the EU missions and international financial institutions.

 A government resolution “On organizing the activities of the Guarantee Fund for servicing public debt under the Treasury of the Ministry of Finance of the Republic of Uzbekistan” was adopted.

 Resolution of the Cabinet of Ministers “On measures to ensure the stability of the State budget of the Republic of Uzbekistan for 2020 and optimize its costs” extended the suspension of certain payments to employees of budgetary organizations.

-The volume of cross-border transfers received in Uzbekistan made up US$2.4 billion, decreasing by US$156 million or 6% compared to the same period of the previous year.
-This was reported by the Central Bank of Uzbekistan.
+The volume of cross-border remittances from foreign countries to Uzbekistan in January-June 2020 made up about US$2.44 billion, which is 6% less compared to the same period in 2019.
+This was stated in the report of the Central Bank of Uzbekistan.